Understanding the Basics of Sheet Metal Edge Rolling

 Material selection determines feasibility and quality.
 Common choices include:

-Thickness typically ranges from 0.6 mm to 2.0 mm in automotive panels.
+Thickness typically ranges from 0.6 mm to 2.0 mm in automotive panels, and sheet metal thickness for automotive body panels is selected to balance safety, stiffness, and weight; understanding common automotive sheet metal gauges further refines material choice for different zones of the vehicle.
 Thinner gauges wrinkle more easily on concave (shrink) hems, while thicker sheets demand higher forces and show more hardening.

-Combining materials—such as aluminum outer panels with steel inners—creates hybrid assemblies with optimized strength-to-weight ratios.
+Combining materials—such as aluminum outer panels with steel inners—creates hybrid assemblies with optimized strength-to-weight ratios, and understanding typical sheet thicknesses in car body structures helps engineers choose appropriate hem designs.

-For curved edges, incremental flanging with a smaller tool radius distributes strain more evenly.
+For curved edges, incremental flanging with a smaller tool radius distributes strain more evenly, similar to techniques used when bending sheet metal into a circle to manage springback and surface quality.

-Fold the flange to 130–140 degrees.
+Fold each piece to 130–140 degrees at the flange.
 This step compresses the material and begins to lock the panels together.

 Robotic rollers maintain consistent force and speed, improving repeatability.